learosema/react-touch-events/README.md

 ## Side note:

 To keep things simple, there is no module build system, It just includes React via script tag and uses [babel-standalone](https://github.com/babel/babel-standalone) for es2015/jsx transpilation

+### Note to myself

+Have a look at https://github.com/jquery/PEP and the [React Pointable component](https://www.npmjs.com/package/react-pointable)